MICHELE NORRIS, Host:

 Ney's next action, pleading guilty in court, could affect the upcoming Congressional elections.

-Mr. BOB BENENSON (Congressional Quarterly): The timing would not have been for the Republicans if it had occurred any time in the year.
+BOB BENENSON: The timing would not have been for the Republicans if it had occurred any time in the year.

 OVERBY: That's Bob Benenson, political editor for the Washington publisher Congressional Quarterly.
 The corruption issue had been hot earlier this year, but as Benenson notes, it had faded away until Alice Fisher came to the microphone this morning.